Spectra of magnetic turbulence in a relativistic plasma: Alfv en dynamics of magnetically dominated plasma

-We now assume that the fluctuations of magnetic and electric fields are much weaker than the large-scale uniform magnetic field ${\bm B}_0=B_0{\hat z}$.
-We will be interested in Alfv\'enic plasma fluctuations that are relatively low frequency as compared to cyclotron frequencies, $\omega \ll \Omega_\alpha/\gamma_\alpha$, where $\gamma_\alpha$ is the typical gamma factor of particle thermal motion and $\Omega_\alpha$ is non-relativistic gyrofrequency.
-We also impose a self-consistent assumption that the Fourier spectra of the fields are anisotropic in the Fourier space with respect to the background magnetic field ${\bm B_0}$, $k_\|\ll k_\perp$, and the fluctuations obey the critical balance condition $\delta B/B_0 \sim k_\|/k_\perp\ll 1$ \cite[e.g.,][]{goldreich_toward_1995}.
+{ We now assume that the fluctuations of magnetic and electric fields are much weaker than the large-scale uniform magnetic field ${\bm B}_0=B_0{\hat z}$.
+We will be interested in Alfv\'enic plasma fluctuations that are relatively low frequency as compared to cyclotron frequencies, $\omega \ll \Omega_\alpha/\gamma_\alpha$, where $\gamma_\alpha$ is the typical gamma factor of particle thermal motion and $\Omega_\alpha$ is the non-relativistic gyrofrequency.
+We also impose a self-consistent assumption that the Fourier spectra of the fields are anisotropic in the Fourier space with respect to the background magnetic field ${\bm B_0}$, $k_\|\ll k_\perp$, and the fluctuations obey the critical balance condition $\delta B/B_0 \sim k_\|/k_\perp\ll 1$ \cite[e.g.,][]{goldreich_toward_1995}. }

-The following derivation is analogous to the procedure developed for the non-relativistic case \cite[e.g.,][]{chen_boldyrev2017,loureiro2018,boldyrev2021,milanese2020}.
+{ The following derivation is analogous to the procedure developed for the non-relativistic case \cite[e.g.,][]{chen_boldyrev2017,loureiro2018,boldyrev2021,milanese2020}.
 Here, we outline its main steps, the details can be found in the above references.
-As follows from the momentum equation, to the leading order in the small parameter $\omega\gamma_\alpha/\Omega_\alpha$ the particle motion is the E-cross-B drift, while to the next order the polarization drift, that is,
+As follows from the momentum equation, to the leading order in the small parameter $\omega\gamma_\alpha/\Omega_\alpha$ the particle motion is the E-cross-B drift, while to the next order it is the polarization drift,